ccwj-ualberta/ccwj-quarto/README.md

 ## Adding / Updating Website Content

-The Quarto project has been setup to make use of [document listings](https://quarto.org/docs/websites/website-listings.html) for the components of the website that are most likely to change on a regular basis.
+The Quarto project makes use of [document listings](https://quarto.org/docs/websites/website-listings.html) for the components of the website that may change on a regular basis.
 These components relate to the following website
 sections:

 - About (Facilities (equipment) sub page)
 - People (staff, PhD Students, MSc Students, BSc Students, Alumn, Alumn UG, Alumn Visitor sub pages)
-- Research (Projects sub page)
+- Research (sub-pages)
+  - Projects
+  - Seminars
+  - Conferences
+  - Video resources
 - Teaching
 - News